arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What’s the relationship between Performance and Scalability?
 * When is it OK to use tight coupling?
 * What characteristic should a system have to be Cloud Ready?
 * Does unity of design imply an aristocracy of architects?
+Put simple: can good design emerge from a collective effort of all developers?
 * What's the difference between design, architecture, functionality and aesthetic?
 Discuss.